mateuszbuda/mateuszbuda.github.io/_posts/2018-09-15-thresholding.md

 description: "Class imbalance refers to unequal number of training examples between classes in a training set.
 Neural networks are known to estimate Bayesian posterior distribution.
 The number of training examples for a class can be used to approximate its prior probability.
-Therefore, model output can be adjusted to reflect uneven class priors and, in result, improve accuracy of a classifier.
+Therefore, model output can be adjusted to reflect uneven class priors and improve the accuracy of a classifier.
-This post provides a simple example together with Python implementation of thresholding method."
+This post provides a simple example together with a Python implementation of the thresholding method."
 ---

 <style>